shazow/shazow.net/content/everything/receivers-in-go/index.md

 date = "2016-07-05 17:49:06 -0400"
 +++

-# Neither self nor this: Receivers in Go

 When getting started with Go, there is a strong temptation to bring baggage from your previous language.
 It’s a heuristic which is usually helpful, but sometimes counter-productive and inevitably results in regret.